 Coresorption panels were cut and fabric-covered on-site to ensure maximum precision, in compliance with an architecturally designed layout.

-Mute Soundproofing® conducts diagnostic test at the world famous Ronnie Scott’s Jazz Club in Soho, London.
+Mute Soundproofing® conducts diagnostic test at the world famous Ronnie Scott’s Jazz Club, Soho, London.

 Paving the way for many legendary performances since 1959, Ronnie Scott’s has featured the most famous names in modern jazz and jazz fusion, including Dizzy Gillespie, Ella Fitzgerald and Sonny Rollins.